HadarLeiman/Ex4/README.md

 4. display results
 5. download results
 8. exit

-in general speaking, the server can classify an unclassified file that the user uploaded after he uploaded a classified file. the user can ask to see or change the settings of the knn algorithem acting in the server side, the program would display the current distance metric name and the number k of the algorithem. the user can choose to download the result of the classification to a specified path on his computer.
+In general speaking, the server can classify an unclassified file that the user uploaded after he uploaded a classified file. the user can ask to see or change the settings of the knn algorithm acting on the server side, the program would display the current distance metric name and the number k of the algorithm. the user can choose to download the results of the classification to a specified path on his computer.

-The server is running the knn algorithm (which we implemented in a previous exercises) and returns a predicted classification of the clients unclassified file to the client/user.
+The server is running the knn algorithm (which we implemented in a previous exercise) and returns a predicted classification of the client's unclassified file to the client/user. the server is waiting for the clients, the server can take care of multiple clients in parallel by creating a new thread for each client accepted by the socket. when a user is done using the server services it can choose (8) from the menu to exit the program, in that case the client closes the connection to the server.
+The server stayes open for his clients and will continue accepting new clients. while the is client connected it will continue o send and receive messages from the server, if the user input is invalid the program will print "Invalid input" to the screen and continue displaying the menu.
+Inside the client program after secssesfully connecting to the server socket the program creates two threads a send thread and a receive thread. in the case the users chooses 5 from the menu the client program creates another thread that will save the file content in the user computer.

 This directory contains 2 executable programs that can be created using the 'make' command.